-What to expect the day of your procedure?
+What to expect the day of your procedure.

-What will happen when I arrive at the facility?
+What will happen when I arrive at the Facility?

-A nurse will update and review your medical information and current medications in your electronic medical record.
-A pre-procedure assessment will be completed along with taking your vital signs and starting an IV.
-A nurse will explain the procedure and expectations of your stay at the facility.
-The nurses are very knowledgeable about the endoscopy procedures and can answer most questions you may have.
+A nurse will review and update your medical information, current medications and allergies in your electronic medical record.
+A pre-procedure physical assessment and vital signs (blood pressure, pulse, respirations) will be completed along with an EKG strip and starting an IV.
+A nurse will explain the procedure and answer questions regarding your expectations of your stay at the Facility.
+The nurses are very knowledgeable about the endoscopy procedures and will be able to answer most of your questions.

 What should I wear?

 Yes.
 Your physician will visit with you in the procedure room prior to administering any sedation.
-At this time you will have an opportunity to have any remaining questions answered.
+At this time, you will have an opportunity to have any remaining questions answered.

-How long will I be at the facility for my procedure?
+How long will I be at the Facility for my procedure?

-The usual expected length of stay at the facility is about 3 hours.
+The usual expected length of stay at the Facility is about 3 hours.
 You must arrive 1 hour prior to your procedure.
 The procedure can last about 20-40 minutes.
 Recovery may last up to 1 hour if everything goes without incident.

 When should I arrive?

-Your instructions will tell you when you are to arrive at the facility.
+Your instructions will tell you when you are to arrive at the Facility.
 Generally, we ask that you arrive 1 hour before your exam.
 It is important that you arrive at the designated time.

-What if I think I might be pregnant?
+What If I think I might be pregnant?